 Tickets will be available to buy on the day from the box offices at Victoria Gate and Elizabeth Gate (subject to availability).

-Please note, if you are a VIP customer you will need to enter the event via Elizabeth Gate.
+Please note, if you are a BBQ customer you will need to enter the event via Elizabeth Gate.
 VIP customers who need to collect their tickets will be able to do so from the box office at this entrance.
 There will be a separate VIP entry lane for you to use at Elizabeth Gate.